jborza/bad_charmap/readme.md

 # a bad web framework

-Exploring how a web framework (and a showcase TODO application) would look like if it happened to be driven by a C-style procedural programming.
+Exploring how a web framework (and a showcase character map application) would look like if it happened to be driven by a C-style procedural programming.

 That means giving up on OOP-oriented API, using struct-like objects and global variables to track state.

+TODO:
+- add libunistring and its unicode_character_name() function (ǚ: latin small letter u with diaraesis and caron)
+- add search functionality